 Potter Park Zoo is a 20-acre zoo located in Lansing, Michigan, within Lansing's 102-acre Potter Park.
+We now have a virtual tour of the entire zoo available here.

 This is the entrance to the park.
 During the spring and summer we will have to stop at the parking booth before entering.